stfbk/vc-saml-node/README.md

     1. select "Allow" when redirected to the IDP verify the correctness of the information provided by the IDP and express consent to sharing it

 ### Notes

+- Disclaimer: every certificate in this repository is entirely fictional, and apparently personal data has been generated entirely at random using [random-italian-person](https://pypi.org/project/random-italian-person/).

 - The first time you visit the provided `localhost` services, you will be prompted to accept the risk of visiting a site with an untrusted CA.